-- Open ArcMap and use the Catalog window to navigate to the folder containing your S1TBX products (See Section C).
-To open the Catalog Window, select it from the Windows menu (Figure 14). - a.
+- 1. Open ArcMap and use the Catalog window to navigate to the folder containing your S1TBX products (See Section C).
+This is located on the right-hand side of the window (Figure 14). - a.
 Right click on "Folder Connections" and select Connect To Folder (Figure 15).